Tech Topics

 What Are API Connectors and How do They Save Devs Time?

 API connectors are also called app connectors.
-For example, let's say we have a connector that allows us to work with Salesforce.
-In practice, we would refer to this as the Salesforce Connector instead of the Salesforce API Connector.
-Yes, we are connecting to an API, but we are getting data from (or sending data to) the app which sits behind the API.
+Let's say we have a connector that allows us to work with Salesforce.
+In practice, we refer to this as the Salesforce Connector instead of the Salesforce API Connector.
+Yes, we are connecting to an API, but we are getting data from (or sending data to) the system behind the API.

-API connectors can work with APIs (REST, GraphQL, SOAP, RPC, and others) and webhooks.
-Though webhooks are not APIs in the standard sense, they are sometimes referred to as reverse APIs or lightweight APIs since they send data when it changes and not when it is requested – as a standard API would.
+On the other hand, an API connector is the part of an integration that talks directly to the API.
+Connecters work with various types of APIs, such as REST, GraphQL, SOAP, RPC, and webhooks.
+Though webhooks are not APIs in the traditional sense, they are sometimes referred to as reverse APIs or lightweight APIs since they send data when it changes instead of when requested – as a standard API would.

 What does an API connector do for integrations?